pdf/zfs_exporter/README.md

 Prometheus exporter for ZFS (pools, filesystems, snapshots and volumes).
 Other implementations exist, however performance can be quite variable, producing occasional timeouts (and associated alerts).
 This exporter was built with a few features aimed at allowing users to avoid collecting more than they need to, and to ensure timeouts cannot occur, but that we eventually return useful data:

-- __Pool selection__ - allow the user to select which pools are collected
+- **Pool selection** - allow the user to select which pools are collected
-- __Multiple collectors__ - allow the user to select which data types are collected (pools, filesystems, snapshots and volumes)
+- **Multiple collectors** - allow the user to select which data types are collected (pools, filesystems, snapshots and volumes)
+- **Property selection** - allow the user to select which properties are collected per data type (enabling only required properties will increase collector performance, by reducing metadata queries)
-- __Collection deadline and caching__ - if the collection duration exceeds the configured deadline, cached data from the last run will be returned for any metrics that have not yet been collected, and the current collection run will continue in the background.
+- **Collection deadline and caching** - if the collection duration exceeds the configured deadline, cached data from the last run will be returned for any metrics that have not yet been collected, and the current collection run will continue in the background.
 Collections will not run concurrently, so that when a system is running slowly, we don't compound the problem - if an existing collection is still running, cached data will be returned.

 ## Installation